hjkgrp/MOFSimplify/README.md

 Tested on Chrome Version 93.0.4577.82, Safari Version 15.0, Firefox 92.0, and Edge 94.0.992.37.

 ### How to run MOFSimplify locally (tested on Python 3.8.5):
-- Install Flask, molSimplify v1.6.0, and any other necessary dependencies (see [environments/environment.yml](environments/environment.yml)).
+- Install Flask, [https://github.com/hjkgrp/molSimplify](molSimplify) v1.6.0, and any other necessary dependencies (see [environments/environment.yml](environments/environment.yml)).
 - Run `python app.py` to start a server instance.
   - Will need to comment out MongoClient code in `app.py` if you don't have permission to access the MOFSimplify databases.
 - Go to `http://localhost:8000/` in your browser (or whatever address `app.py` prints).